cltl-students/Csenge_Szabo_TopicClassification_ClientFeedback_Governance_Domain/README.md

 The thesis focuses on the multi-label topic classification of written client feedback collected from the governance domain through surveys.
 Multi-label topic classification involves assigning more than one topic label to a particular text instance from a predefined set of topics.
 For this purpose, we compare a traditional machine learning classifier ([Support Vector Machines](https://scikit-learn.org/stable/modules/svm.html)) with a more recent transformer-based model (fine-tuned [BERT](https://huggingface.co/google-bert/bert-base-uncased)) that currently shows state-of-the-art performance for the majority of Natural Language Processing tasks.
 Since the topic labels in the dataset are structured into main topics and corresponding subtopics, we experiment with one-step and two-step classification approaches.
 The former implies the classification of instances for all topic labels at once, while the latter means first predicting main topic labels and then subtopic labels.
 In order to address the imbalanced nature of the dataset, various data adaptation and data balancing techniques are explored, namely (i) undersampling aimed to reduce the prevalence of overrepresented subtopic classes to the average distribution, and (ii) oversampling aimed to generate synthetic data for underrepresented subtopic classes using a generative large language model, GPT-4.
 We aim to determine the best approach for multi-label topic classification on the provided dataset using a combination of the aforementioned approaches.

-The motivation, methodology, results and discussion of the results can be found in the [thesis report](https://github.com/csenge-szabo/Multi-label_Topic_Classification_Thesis/blob/main/MA_Thesis_Csenge_Szabo.pdf).
+The motivation, methodology, results and discussion of the results can be found in the [Thesis Report](https://github.com/cltl-students/Csenge_Szabo_TopicClassification_ClientFeedback_Governance_Domain/blob/master/MA_Thesis_Csenge_Szabo.pdf).

 **Note:** Since the data cannot be shared with third-parties, it is not published in this repository.
 Outputs that give an indication about its content have been hidden.